learn-co-curriculum/react-hooks-redux-quote-lab/README.md

 # Redux Put It Together

-## Objectives
+## Learning Goals

-- Use the `react-redux` library and the redux library to build an application with multiple resources.
+- Use the `react-redux` library and the `redux` library to build an application with multiple resources

 ## Overview